For clubs or other groups looking to raise money, a night at the dogs is one of the most social and enjoyable ways of going about it.

 You’ll enjoy a discounted rate on general admission, plus a range of special offers from our bar and restaurant.

-Last year alone, we helped raise €5 million for clubs, organisations, schools and charities right across Ireland.
+Last year alone, Irish Greyhound Board stadia helped raise €5 million for clubs, organisations, schools and charities right across Ireland.
 So not alone can you raise some badly needed funds, but your club members and their friends can enjoy a great night out at the same time, building an even stronger club spirit.

 Among the facilities at Limerick are: